Forside

 Sand Core Production

 Sand cores are used when the aluminium component is designed with a complex cavity inside which is not possible to make as part of the steel mould.
 The sand core(s) is/are placed into the die-casting moulds before the casting.
-When the aluminum is casted around the sand core(s) a cavity with a more or less complex design is created.
-After the casting process the sand core(s) are removed.
+When the aluminum is cast around the sand core(s), a cavity with a more or less complex design is created.
+After the casting process, the sand core(s) are removed.

 Gravity Die Casting - Tilt & Stationary